 Ramón y Cajal was a mischievous boy, often in trouble at school.
 He attended several schools, as his family tried to find one he would settle down in and behave properly.

-He was very good at drawing, but he did not enjoy the strict discipline – it could be violent at times – of the monks who taught at his schools.
+He was very good at drawing, but he did not enjoy the strict and sometimes violent discipline of the monks who taught at his schools.